mindkin/hourfleet/docs/youprovide.md

 On the right you'll then see a panel which contains two API keys
 ![Stripe API Keys](images/stripe-keys.png)

-Save the `Publishable crowd` key.
+Save the `Publishable key`.
 Then click `Reveal live key token` and the `Secret key` will be displayed.
 It's secret for a reason - don't leave this lying around!

 Send both keys to `admin@mindkin.co.nz` and then delete any reference to these keys from your computer.
 Remember to check your email's Sent Items too.